coderofsalvation/hashtagbibs/RFC_TAGBIBS.md

 | buy milk  | finish paper | contact John     |
 |                          | buy great gatsby |

 > One could argue that tagging a word like `buy` would create conflicts, but for most purposes this is really easy to spot / workaround.
-For serious, large bodies of text use expanded BibTags instead.
+For serious, large bodies of text use (unique) expanded BibTags instead.

 ## Example javascript bibs expander